for Non-Exempt Staff

 About the Policy

 For complete information about Incidental Days, please consult the Incidental Days policy.

-Upon implementation of the policy on July 1, 2016 (and at the beginning of each calendar year thereafter), ten (10) Incidental Days (80 hours) will be allocated to each full-time, non-exempt staff member.
+At the beginning of each calendar year thereafter, ten (10) Incidental Days (80 hours) will be allocated to each full-time, non-exempt staff member.

 Part-time non-exempt staff will be allocated a pro-rated number of days based on the employee’s average weekly schedule.